flavioafferreira/peripheral_uart_new/README.rst

 Button 3 - Print to Terminal all 24h data from HEAP

-Button 4 - Send the word "ISADORA" to Bluetooth
+Button 4 - Send the word "ISADORA PENATI FERREIRA" to Bluetooth

 Next Steps: